mattbeckley/PDALIntro/IntrotoPDAL_Part1.md

 ```

 - each stage or operation will have its own set of options that you can customize.
 For example, go to [Writers.las documentation](https://pdal.io/en/2.5.3/stages/writers.las.html) to see what options are available when writing out a LAS/LAZ file.

-- In this example, note the use of the "forward" option.
-Setting this option to different values will help preserve header values from the original input file.
-For example, it may be beneficial to save the original creation date for a file.

 - Pipelines are JSON files that are written out to separate files.
 To call the pipeline, specify the [pipeline](https://pdal.io/en/2.5.3/pipeline.html#) command to read in the JSON pipeline and executes the commands: